 Office of Refugee Resettlement

-1. "Population served" includes the total number of refugees, Cuban and Haitian Entrants (including Cuban Medical Professional Parolees and Havana Parolees), asylees, certain Amerasians from Vietnam, victims of severe forms of trafficking, and Iraqi and Afghan Special Immigrants (adjusted for verified secondary migration.)
+1. "Population served" includes the total number of refugees, Amerasians, SIVs, and VOT arrivals.
+Also included are state matched data for Cuban and Haitian Entrants (including Cuban Medical Professional Parolees and Havana Parolees) and asylees (all populations are adjusted for verified secondary migration.)

-** A portion of the CA RSS formula allocation will be award ed to the San Diego Wilson-Fish Program
+- A portion of California’s RSS Formula Allocation was awarded to the San Diego Wilson-Fish Program.

-*** A portion of ME RSS formula allocation will be awarded to the Replacement Designees
+- A portion of Missouri’s RSS Formula Allocation was awarded to the RD.